effertz/arBlee_tutorial_testrun/README.md

 2. Create a plane prefab: Right click in *Hierarchy* window and select *XR* → *AR Default Plane*.
 Create a *Prefab* folder in your project: Select *Assets* folder in *Project* window, right click, select *Create* → *Folder* and rename it to *Prefab*.
 Move the *AR Default Plane* from the *Hierarchy* window to the newly created *Prefab* folder.
 Delete the *AR Default Plane* in the *Hierarchy* window.
 3. Assign the plane prefab to the plane manager: Select the *AR Session Origin* in *Hierarchy* window, go to the *Inspector* window, open the *Plane Prefab* dropdown in the *AR Plane Manager*, select the *Assets* tab and select the *AR Default Plane* prefab.

-[Build](Docs/Build.md) your application again, in the same way as explained above, and test if you can see the planes around you.
+[Build](Docs/Build.md) your application again and test if you can see the planes around you.
 You should be able to see planes being detected on the ground, walls, tables etc.

+ADD PIC

 After making sure that this part is working, remove the *AR Default Plane* prefab from the *AR Plane Manager*: You can do that in the *Inspector* window.
 Click on the *Plane Prefab* dropdown and select *None*.